Our Mission

 Cameroon Baptist Theological Seminary founded in Ndu

-CBC officially established with autonomy from the North American Baptist Conference — 16,000 members in 218 congregations
+CBC officially established with autonomy — 16,000 members in 218 congregations

 CBC Women's Department founded, beginning women's ministry across Cameroon